-This Pupil Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well being of all students at UPCS.
 Consistent with this policy, it may be necessary to suspend or expel a student from regular classroom instruction.
 This shall serve as UPCS's policy and procedures for student suspension, expulsion, and involuntary removal, and it may be amended from time to time without the need to seek a material revision of the charter so long as the amendments comport with legal requirements.

-Staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
+Charter School staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
 This Policy and its Procedures will be printed and distributed as part of the Student Handbook and will clearly describe discipline expectations.